Saguenay, Quebec: Chicoutimi

+First Nations people, including Innus have inhabited the Saguenay Fjord area for thousands of years prior to the first Europeans arriving.
 What was ultimately to become the centre of the borough of Chicoutimi was first settled in 1676 as a French trading post in the fur trade.
 At that time, the Saguenay and Chicoutimi rivers had been used for centuries by the Innu.
 The name Chicoutimi means 'the end of the deepwater' in the Montagnais.
 Chicoutimi trading post was in operation until 1782.

 The city of Chicoutimi was officially incorporated as a municipality in 1845 by Peter McLeod, a Métis timber contractor, who had built a sawmill there in 1842.
 It was designated in 1855 as the seat of Chicoutimi County and in 1878 as the seat of the Roman Catholic Diocese of Chicoutimi.

 With the arrival of the Canadian National Railway in 1893, the local pulp and paper industries expanded, particularly in mechanical pulp production.
 The Chicoutimi Pulp Co. was founded in 1896 and backed by French-Canadian investors.
 By 1910 the Chicoutimi Pulp Mill became the biggest producer of mechanical pulp in Canada.

 The economic decline of the Great Depression led the city's economy to shift administration and commerce and commercial.
 The Conservatoire de musique de Saguenay was founded in Chicoutimi in 1967, and the Université du Québec à Chicoutimi was founded in 1969.
 The city played host to the Quebec Summer Games in 1972.

 In the municipal amalgamations of 1976, Chicoutimi annexed the neighbouring towns of Chicoutimi-Nord and Rivière-du-Moulin.
 In a later round of amalgamations in 2002, the cities of Chicoutimi, Jonquière, La Baie, Lac-Kénogami, Laterrière, Shipshaw and part of Tremblay merged to form the new city of Saguenay.
 Chicoutimi became a borough of Saguenay.

 During the summer of 1996 a record rainfall in the region caused major flooding in the downtown, as well as outlying areas.
 The total cost of the disaster was recorded to be C$1.5 billion.
 It claimed seven lives and destroyed many bridges.